-Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include beti-cel, lovo-cel, and eli-cel, we will be obligated to pay Stanford a percentage of net sales as a royalty.
+We are obligated to pay Stanford a percentage of net sales as a royalty on any of our commercialized products covered by the in-licensed intellectual property, which include ZYNTEGLO and SKYSONA, and will likely include lovo-cel, when and if approved.
 This royalty varies with net sales but in any event is in the low single digits and is reduced for each third-party license that requires payments by us with respect to a licensed product, provided that the royalty to Stanford is not less than a specified percentage which is less than one percent.
 Since April 2013, we have been paying Stanford an annual maintenance fee, which will be creditable against our royalty payments.